mikeshimura/goexcel/README.md

 - Color density can be used.

-- Border patterns are already definedas constant.
+- Border patterns are already defined as constant.

 - Fill patterns are already defined as constant.